 - Peppadew peppers.
 These are large, round, thin-skinned and fairly mild bright red peppers.
 I used to get these from the self-serve olive and antipasti bar at Whole Foods or natural foods markets, but now buy them in the same department of the grocery store packaged by the store in to-go containers, and increasingly in jars in the same aisle where olives are.

-- White Anchovies.
-Marinated white anchovies, also called "boquerones," are different from the dark brown, super salty anchovies in cars or small jars.
+White Anchovies.
+Marinated white anchovies, also called "boquerones," are different from the dark brown, super salty anchovies in cans or small jars.
 These are vinegary and tart and my mouth is watering just typing this out right now.
 You may have seen white anchovies on your Caesar salads.
 The brand I use is Agostino Reccha, which makes a lot of other preserved fish, and is found at Eataly.
-White anchovies are perishable so you'll find them with other fresh fish, as opposed to the canned fish aisle.
+White anchovies are perishable so you'll find them packaged and refrigerated with other fresh fish, as opposed to the canned fish aisle.

 - Pita or Other Flat Bread.
 Get the fluffiest pita bread you can find, which for me, is actually from a local Middle Eastern restaurant.
 You can also make your own 2-ingredient Flatbread in a skillet here.